ChondroTextomics/ALRegulatorDiscovery/guides/model-inference.md

 ## 3. Classifying the Genes (`al_loop/finetunnedModelClassification.py`)

 This runs the already fine-tuned model on `filtered_sentences_nlpFormat.csv` and gives each candidate gene a prediction (regulator [1] or not [0]) with the associated probabilities.
-This is the last stage for straightforward inference on new abstracts; the rest of `al_loop` (BALD scoring, clustering, hybrid sampling) exists to pick new sentences for human labelling during active learning.
+This is the last stage for straightforward inference on new abstracts; the rest of `al_loop` (BALD scoring, clustering, and hybrid sampling) is used to select new sentences for human labelling during active learning.

 ```bash
 python finetunnedModelClassification.py \